Nucs/portainer_templates/README.md

 - Generates a single JSON file compatible with Portainer
 - Automated weekly updates via GitHub Actions
 - Distinction of templates between all sources
-- Case-insensitive grouping of templates
+- Case-insensitive distinction of templates
-- Generates both clean (grouped) and unclean (all) template files
+- Generates both non-unqiue/unclean and clean template files
-- Implements distinct-by-all approach before grouping
 ## Installation

 Add this URL in Portainer's settings: